What do you hear?

 This overall intelligence of the 3-dimensional sound helps form the timbre, room ambience, and performance dynamics of the sound.

 This happens whether the sound is a lawnmower outside your window, an oboe solo, your cell phone buzzing, or all three at once.
+Your brain can sort it out.

 This binaural data is all added to frequency when we determine a sound and its total quality.
 Frequency is the note being played and the sound tone being generated on a measurable scale – basically wavelength at a particular moment in time.